Black Forest Cake

 Ingredients and substitutes

-- Flour – When it comes to chocolate cake, I like to use all-purpose as compared to cake flour.
+- Flour – When it comes to chocolate cake, I prefer using all-purpose flour over cake flour.
 Brings more stability when combined with the cocoa powder.

 - Cocoa powder – We use Dutch-processed cocoa powder.

 - Eggs – Use large eggs and separate them carefully.
-The whipped meringue is what gives a light and airy cake layer.
-There is no leavening such as baking powder or baking soda in this cake because its rise comes from the whipped eggs.
+The whipped meringue is what gives the cake its light and airy texture.
+There is no leavening, such as baking powder or baking soda, in this cake because its rise comes from the whipped eggs.

-- Heavy cream – It is very important to use full-fat heavy whipping cream with no less than 38% fat.
+- Heavy cream – It’s very important to use full-fat, heavy whipping cream with a fat content of at least 38%.
 Otherwise, the frosting will be too soft to stay within the cake layers.

-- Cream cheese – This is optional but it helps stabilize the whipped cream.
-It gives the frosting body to hold on between the layers.
+- Cream cheese – This is optional, but it helps stabilize the whipped cream.
+It gives the frosting body to hold it between the layers.

-- Liqueurs/alcohol – Classic black forest is made with kirsch.
-I make a lovely cherry rum every time cherries are in season but cherry brandy is wonderful too.
+- Liqueurs/alcohol – A classic Black Forest is made with kirsch.
+I make a lovely cherry rum every time cherries are in season, but cherry brandy is wonderful, too.

 Cake layers